skip to content

 Biography

-Richard is currently writing up the results of an AHRC-funded project: “Imaging Minority Culture: Photography, Digital Sharing, and Cultural Survival in Northeast China” (2017-2019).
+Third, I am writing up the results of an AHRC-funded project: “Imaging Minority Culture: Photography, Digital Sharing, and Cultural Survival in Northeast China” (2017-2019).
 This was a project to research a previously unseen and recently digitised photographic archive of two ethnic minorities in northeast China: the Ethel John Lindgren Collection of Evenki and Orochen communities at the Museum of Anthropology and Archaeology, University of Cambridge.
-The project usedthe photographs as tools during ethnographic fieldwork amongst contemporary Evenki and Orochen communities, identifying locations, landscapes, and material objects to better understand everyday social life during this formative period in pre-communist China.
-In addition to working with communities and co-curating an exhibition,the project also documentedthe process of digital repatriation and sharing and exploredtheir uses by community and state actors in the context of surging interest and investment in 'protecting' minority heritage and culture.
+The project used the photographs as tools during ethnographic fieldwork amongst contemporary Evenki and Orochen communities, identifying locations, landscapes, and material objects to better understand everyday social life during this formative period in pre-communist China.
+In addition to working with communities and co-curating an exhibition, the project also documented the process of digital repatriation and sharing and explored their uses by community and state actors in the context of surging interest and investment in 'protecting' minority heritage and culture: https://gtr.ukri.org/projects?ref=AH%2FP004768%2F1

-Richard continues to work closely with colleagues in Cambridge and especially at the Mongolia and Inner Asia Studies Unit.
-He is a member of CIRE (Cambridge Interdisciplinary Research on the Environment https://www.cire.group.cam.ac.uk) and the Climate Histories Seminar Series.
+I am the Head of the EA:RTH Research Group at UiT (https://uit.no/research/earth) and continue to work closely with colleagues at the Mongolia and Inner Asia Studies Unit.
+I am a member of CIRE (Cambridge Interdisciplinary Research on the Environment https://www.cire.group.cam.ac.uk) and the Climate Histories Seminar Series.

 Contact Details